An article by

-The ISO 20022 standard stands for globally uniform formats in payment transactions.
+The ISO 20022 standard stands for globally uniform formats in payments transactions.
 Payment transaction data are structured on the basis of XML so that the metadata of a transaction can also be mapped.
 Using the example of a transfer (pacs.008) it becomes clear that a payment can go through many stations (A-D) to the destination:

 IS0 20022 – What is regulated?

-- Payments Initiation (pain)
+- Payments Initiation (ISO pain mesages)

-- Payments Clearing and Settlement (pacs)
+- Payments Clearing and Settlement (ISO pacs messages)

-- Cash Management (camt)
+- Cash Management (ISO camt messages)

 What do the abbreviations mean?